ARCHER2-HPC/archer2-website/ecse/index.md

 ## Current Call Information

-The second ARCHER2 eCSE call opened on **8th September 2020**.
-The deadline for submitting documents for technical evaluations is **16:00 on 6th October 2020**, with the final deadline for proposal submission being **16:00 on 27th October 2020**.
+The third ARCHER2 eCSE call opened on **8th December 2020**.
+The deadline for submitting documents for technical evaluations is **16:00 on 26th January 2020**, with the final deadline for proposal submission being **16:00 on 16th February 2020**.

 Further details on the [eCSE Calls page](calls/).